mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 Having obtained sharings of private values we may next perform certain operations on these.
 The first set of these is what we call linear operations since they allow us to form linear combinations of private values.

-The first are addition on subtraction, which are simple local computations on the shares already held by each server.
+The first are addition and subtraction, which are simple local computations on the shares already held by each server.

 ```python
 def add(x, y):